Huápoca: Cultural background

-Human groups of hunter-gatherers arrive in the region from the north, probably Mogollon, Anasazi or Hohokam, following the Sierra Madre Occidental; used plants, took advantage of smaller animal species, as turkeys; occupied the mountains and gradually dispersed in rivers, developing the Paquimé culture or "Casas Grandes", whose first settlers were collectors in the process of learning sedentary traits.
+Human groups of hunter-gatherers arrived in the region from the north, most likely from the Mogollon, Anasazi or Hohokam, following the Sierra Madre Occidental.
+They cultivated crops such as corn, squash, and beans.
+They also domesticated some smaller animals, such as turkeys.
+In so doing, they established a system of collective ownership.
+They occupied the mountains and gradually dispersed near rivers, developing the Paquimé culture or "Casas Grandes", whose first settlers were collectors in the process of learning sedentary traits.

-Mogollon (/mʌɡᵻˈjoʊn/ or /moʊɡəˈjoʊn/) culture evidences have been found, simple ceramic fragments and other more scarce luxury type materials, characteristic of the Paquime culture.
-The Site constructors probably were villagers who in addition to intensively exploit the environment, as can be seen in the premises vestiges, cultivated corn, squash, and beans, therefore they established a community use system.
+Evidence of the Mogollon (/mʌɡᵻˈjoʊn/ or /moʊɡəˈjoʊn/) has been found, such as simple ceramic fragments and other more scarce luxury materials that were characteristic of the Paquime culture.
+The Site constructors were likely villagers who made use of the environment, as can be seen in the premises vestiges.

-Important evidence exists of northern Mexico settlers, of the Casas Grandes culture, a sub-region of the Mogollon culture, that along with the Anasazi and the Hohokam comprise the Oasisamerica area.
-The northern cultural region is known in Mexico as "Gran Chichimeca" and in United States is called American Southwest.
+Significant evidence exists of northern Mexican settlers of the Casas Grandes culture, a sub-region of the Mogollon culture.
+It, along with the Anasazi and the Hohokam cultures, comprise the Oasisamerica area.
+The northern cultural region is known in Mexico as "Gran Chichimeca" and in the United States is called American Southwest.

-Sites of culture are located in the State of Chihuahua; Paquimé was the head and commercial center of the region.
-The first settlements in this culture are dated 1000 BCE, since the late archaic); its apogee occurred between 1261 and 1300 CE, and disappeared in 1450 CE.
+Paquimé was the commercial center of the region.
+The first settlements in this culture are dated circa.
+1000 BCE.
+Since the late archaic; its apogee occurred between 1261 and 1300 CE and disappeared in 1450 CE.

-The difficult nature of this area shaped the distinctive traits of its inhabitants; who developed from nomadic hunter-gatherers to sedentary, farmed the land and animals.

-Sites of the culture are found from the Pacific Ocean coast to the Sierra Madre Occidental, passing through all kinds of ecological and climate environment.
+Sites of the culture are found from the Pacific Ocean coast to the Sierra Madre Occidental, passing through all kinds of ecological and climate environments.